-It is obvious that the mining industry will become, because of its spectacular rate of growth, an even greater influence in the development of this and neighbouring countries than it has been in the past.
+It is obvious that the mining industry will become, because of its spectacular rate of growth, an even greater influence in the development of this and neighbouring countries.
 Vigorous expansion faces the industry.
-For example, extensive and successful prospecting is already taking place, particularly in those areas which in the past received little attention, and hidden, sub-surface deposits are being discovered on established mining fields.
+For example, extensive and successful prospecting is already taking place, particularly in those areas which in the past received little attention, and hidden, sub-surface deposits are being discovered.
 After the discovery of a promising deposit there is a period of testing, proving and assessment followed by a period of development and construction.
 Finally, there is the production period with which is associated some extension of activities which include smelting and the establishment of new industries.